COVID-19 Business Resources

 Micro-Grants Offered for Marketing

-The City of Pleasant Hill is offering reimbursement micro-grants of up to $1,500 to businesses that have fewer than 10 employees.
-For information visit: Marketing and Advertising Grant.
+The City of Pleasant Hill is offering reimbursement micro-grants of up to $1,500 to businesses that have fewer than 10 employees, or up to $1,000 for service based businesses in storefronts (home-based businesses do not qualify).
+For information and to apply visit: Marketing and Advertising Grant.

 Outdoor Furniture Reimbursement Grant